Diax170/scroll-flake/README.md

 }
 ```

 Now, you can use the scroll module anywhere in your configuration!
-Here's an example config that enables the git version of scroll:
+Here's an example config that enables the git version of scroll alongside some other options:

 ```nix
 {